YuxuanLou/codonEvo/README.md

-# codonEvo: A Codon Optimization Tool Based on Pretrained Language Models
+# HalluCodon: A Codon Optimization Tool Based on Pretrained Language Models